 ---.
 "This Lime-Tree Bower My Prison."
 Romantic Circles, https://romantic-circles.org/editions/poets/texts/limetree.html.
 Accessed 2 Apr.
 2019.

+DeLuise, Delores, and Michael Timko.
+“Becoming the Poet: The Feminine Poet-Speaker in the Work of Elizabeth Barrett Browning.”
+Virginal Sexuality and Textuality in Victorian Literature: Essays in Environmental Philosophy, edited by Lloyd Davis, SUNY Press, 1993, pp. 87–104.

 de Man, Paul.
 “The Rhetoric of Temporality.”
-Blindness and Insight: Essays in the Rhetoric of Contemporary Criticism, 2nd ed.
-U of Minnesota P, 1983, pp. 187–228.
+Blindness and Insight: Essays in the Rhetoric of Contemporary Criticism, 2nd ed., U of Minnesota P, 1983, pp. 187–228.

-DeLuise, Delores, and Michael Timko.
-“Becoming the Poet: The Feminine Poet-Speaker in the Work of Elizabeth Barrett Browning.”
-Virginal Sexuality and Textuality in Victorian Literature: Essays in Environmental Philosophy, edited by Lloyd Davis.
-SUNY Press, 1993, pp. 87–104.

 Grigg, Russell.
 “From the Mechanism of Psychosis to the Universal Condition of the Symptom: On Foreclosure.”
-Key Concepts of Lacanian Psychoanalysis, edited by Dany Nobus.
-Routledge, 2017.
+Key Concepts of Lacanian Psychoanalysis, edited by Dany Nobus, Routledge, 2017.

 Inboden, Robin L. “Damsels, Dulcimers, and Dreams: Elizabeth Barrett’s Early Response to Coleridge.”
 Victorian Poetry, vol. 46, no. 2, 2008, pp. 129–50.